jomiduto/jomiduto/README.md

 - 🔭 I’m currently working on Santillana Editorial Group
 - 🌱 I’m currently learning to become a better developer and data scientist
 - 🤔 I’m looking for help with productivity and distractions
-- 💬 Ask me about web development, programming logic, PHP, Javascript...
+- 💬 Ask me about web development, programming logic, PHP, Javascript, Python...
 - 📫 How to reach me: jomiguel097@gmail.com
 - ⚡ Fun fact: gamer, reader, soccer player in FIFA, I like to play chess.
 I’m in constant Elearning.
 <br>